 And for skin metastases, the usual test is a skin biopsy.
 How the lesions look can vary quite a bit.
 Some can be red or pink spots, others flesh-colored.
 Some are smooth lumps and rough ones.
-Areas usually affected the:
+Areas usually affected include the:

 - Abdomen, trunk, and chest